PawarPrathamesh/Convologix-A-Meeting-Minutes-Generator-and-Face-Attendance-System/README.md

 ---

-> Built with ❤️ to make meetings smarter, not harder.
+> Built with ❤️ to make meetings smarter.